mcc85s/PSD-Remaster/README.md

 # PSD-Remaster
-Enhancements for customizing and automating the PSD-Master Project found at 'FriendsOfMDT'
+Enhancements for customizing and automating the PSD-Master Project found at 'FriendsOfMDT' and...

-# ...And
-¯¯\_(ツ)_/¯¯
+# ¯¯\_(ツ)_/¯¯
-^ Finding out who this guy *really* is
+^ Finding out who this guy *really* is.
+He's always there...
-He's always there.
 With that smug look on his face... hands on the air like he's trying to say "who knows."
-Well *I'll* tell you who this guy really is... or at least what I think...
+Well *I'll* tell you who I think this guy really is...
 I think he's the guy who REALLY runs Microsoft...
-So... until I find out...
-It is what it is...
+So... until I find out..?
+Then he's everywhere.

 # Hybrid | Desired State Controller
 This is a personal fork of the project I am working on found here, github.com/secure-digits-plus-llc/Hybrid-DesiredStateController